zucisystems/pageassetsize/README.md

 ## Introduction:

-  	Page Asset size helps to troubleshoot the performance issue in a web-page.
+  	Page Asset size program helps in calculating the total size of assets in a web page categorized by Image, HTML, Javascript, CSS, Media, Font, XHR etc.

-	It gathers size of the content of Web pages using Selenium Web Driver and results are stored and displayed in XLS.
+  	Can't this be done by a Firebug or a developer tool?
+Yes, it can be done, just imagine you are a company playing with thousands of dynamic URLs, how would you do it with ease?

+  	Another example of a e-commerce reatil engineering team wants to look for page assets based on variety of keywords, how it can be done in an automated fashion?

 ## Input: